ondraperny/BI-OSY-2019/README.md

-# BI-OSY-2019
+# C++ multithreading challenge

 Multi-thread C++ program to solve classic threading producer–consumer problem.
-Program is made so it can be tested by `libprogtest_solver`.
+The program is made so it can be tested by `libprogtest_solver`.
-To run test:
+To run the test:

 ```
 make
 ./test